christopherwhull/airsquawk/AIRCRAFT_TRACKER.md

 # Aircraft Tracker

+> **⚠️ DEPRECATED**: The `aircraft-tracker.py` file has been renamed to `aircraft_tracker.py` to follow Python naming conventions.
+The old filename now shows a deprecation warning.

 Python script that monitors PiAware aircraft data and uploads to S3/MinIO for the Aircraft Dashboard.

 ## Features